Justice (DC Comics): Plot

-Green Arrow and Black Canary are attacked by Scarecrow and Clayface, while Hawkman and Hawkwoman are surprised by Toyman and the Atom is shot by Giganta.

-Luthor, the Riddler, Poison Ivy and Black Manta invite everyone who wishes to join them to live in alien cities contained within black spheres, secretly provided by Brainiac, who lobotomizes Aquaman.

 Writer Jim Krueger signing copies of the hardcover collected editions at Midtown Comics Grand Central in Manhattan.

 Superman's call for help is answered by Captain Marvel, who singlehandedly dispatches Superman's aggressors.
-Marvel takes Superman to the Batcave, and discovers that both Superman and Batman have been infected with mechanical worms.
-These worms had mind controlled Batman into destroying Red Tornado.
+Marvel takes Superman to the Batcave and discovers that Superman and Batman have been infected with mechanical worms, which had forced Batman to destroy Red Tornado.
 Captain Marvel throws Superman into the Sun, destroying the worms.
 They head to the Watchtower to get some answers, but it explodes before they can board it.
-Captain Marvel and Superman work out a plan to save the Flash.
-Marvel uses the speed of Mercury to catch up to the Flash and knocks him off balance with his magic lightning bolt.
-The plan nearly kills both Captain Marvel and the Flash, but Superman is able to save them.

-The Martian Manhunter regains control of his body and calls Zatanna to help save Aquaman and Red Tornado.
-They retrieve Aquaman's body from Brainiac's city and take it to Dr. Niles Caulder, leader of the Doom Patrol, who saves him and returns him to life.
-They recover Red Tornado's remains from the destroyed Watchtower and have them fixed by Doc Magnus, leader of the Metal Men.
+Martian Manhunter regains control of his body and calls Zatanna to help save Aquaman and Red Tornado.
+They retrieve Aquaman's body from Brainiac's city and take it to the Chief, who saves him and returns him to life.
+The League recovers Red Tornado's remains from the destroyed Watchtower and has them repaired by Will Magnus, leader of the Metal Men.

-From there, they warn Hawkman and Hawkwoman, who had defeated Toyman, that his hideout is located in Midway City, where they find out that he is building robotic bodies for Brainiac, and have the Phantom Stranger rescue Green Lantern.
-Green Arrow, Black Canary, the Atom, Plastic Man, Elongated Man, Metamorpho, the Metal Men and the Doom Patrol are all called to Superman's Fortress of Solitude in the Arctic.
+The League members warn Hawkman and Hawkwoman, who had defeated Toyman, that his hideout is located in Midway City, where they find out that he is building robotic bodies for Brainiac, and have the Phantom Stranger rescue Green Lantern.
+Green Arrow, Black Canary, Atom, Plastic Man, Elongated Man, Metamorpho, the Metal Men, and the Doom Patrol are all called to Superman's Fortress of Solitude in the Arctic.